Duke Carlisle

-Emmet Augustus "Duke" Carlisle III is a former American football player who started as a quarterback and defensive back for the Texas Longhorns in the early 1960s.
-He was the starting quarterback on Texas' first National Championship team in 1963.
+Emmet Augustus "Duke" Carlisle III (born December 13, 1941) is an American former college football player who started as a quarterback and defensive back for the Texas Longhorns in the early 1960s.
+He was the starting quarterback on Texas' first national championship team in 1963.
 In his final game, he set the NCAA record for most yards per pass completion in a bowl game and three Cotton Bowl records on his way to being named the game's Offensive MVP.
 He still holds the Cotton Bowl record for most yards per pass completion.

 Early life

 Carlisle was born in Kaufman, Texas, but moved to Athens, Texas, in November, 1955.
 He was called Duke to differentiate himself from his father and grandfather, both also named Emmett.
 At Athens, he played quarterback and led his high school to three consecutive district titles, as well as the state quarterfinals in his junior year.